We’re committed to supporting leaders within local health departments to advance health equity and racial justice.

 Facing centuries of persistent racial health inequities, local health departments around the country are prioritizing work on the social determinants of health and health equity.
-As this emerging body of work gains momentum, we’ve committed to supporting leaders within local health departments to develop their individual, organizational, and systems level capacity to advance health equity and racial justice.
+As this emerging body of work gains momentum, we’ve committed to supporting leaders within local health departments to develop personal, institutional, and structural level approaches to health equity and racial justice.

-In 2014, we expanded our training and technical assistance efforts to more explicitly focus on advancing these strategies by launching a leadership development initiative now called Health Equity Awakened: A Leadership Institute.
+In 2014, Human Impact Partners expanded our training and technical assistance efforts to more explicitly focus on advancing these strategies by launching a leadership development initiative now called Health Equity Awakened: A Leadership Institute.
 Since its inception, HIP has been able to support about 50 Fellows from across the country.
 (Want to hear about future calls for applications?
 Sign up here for program emails.)

 Advancing equity is not easy within highly structured government institutions — which have, at times, been part of the problem.
 Health Equity Awakened is about building an intentional learning community that positions emerging leaders to advance a more radical health equity practice.

-The Institute is co-facilitated by a dynamic group of mentors and faculty who are established leaders in public health, leadership development, racial justice, and community organizing.
+The Institute is co-facilitated by a dynamic group of staff, mentors and faculty who are established leaders in public health, leadership development, racial justice, and community organizing.
 We deeply appreciate the partnership and funding of the W.K.
 Kellogg Foundation and The California Endowment for this cohort, as well as prior funding partners including the Robert Wood Johnson Foundation and The Kresge Foundation.